FREE TESTS

 Example 1:

 The tens place is 5.
-The next digit (ones) is 6.
+The next digit (in the ones place) is 6.

 Since the ones digit (6) is 5 or more, round up.